 “What do you think your son would say?”
 He scolded.

 Dang!
-“Um… I guess he’d probably say you’d better give me a big ticket.”
+“Um… I guess he’d probably say you’d better give me a huge ticket.”

 “That’s exactly what he said when I called him and told him what you did.”

 Police officers have an increasingly complicated and dangerous job and need the support of the people they serve.
 As the mother of a police officer I know the challenges they face every day.
-99.9% are colorblind as they protect and serve their communities and country.
-99.9% are brave, honorable and unselfish.
-99.9% warrant your trust and confidence.
-99.9% deserve to be respected as the heroes they are.
-99.9% are true champions that faithfully do their jobs to the best of their ability.
-And 99.9% support their spouses and children on a very meager salary.
-If things continue the way they are going, lets see how many sign up for this job.
+99% are colorblind as they protect and serve their communities and country and people who say that being colorblind is racist are actually racist.
+99% of police officers are brave, honorable and unselfish.
+99% warrant your trust and confidence.
+99% deserve to be respected as the heroes they are.
+99% are true champions that faithfully do their jobs to the best of their ability.
+And 99% support their spouses and children on a very meager salary.
+100% are human and are imperfect.
+Those are pretty good percentages for any profession.
+If things continue the way they are going, let's see how many decent people sign up to do this job.
 Forget your own protection, the law and order of the future is at stake.